openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

    :alt: High and low expected user accuracy.
    :align: center

-When you’re satisfied, click on **Sampling Size** on the left panel.
+When you're satisfied, click on **Sampling Size** on the left panel.

 Now we will calculate the required sample size for each strata.
 You can click on the “+” button to get more information.